The 7 Best Whole-House Water Filter and Softener Combos: Reviewed and Compared (2023)

 Salt-Based Softeners: The Only True Softeners

 The big thing to keep in mind with water softeners is whether salt is involved in the process.
 True softeners, which remove hardness minerals from your water, use a process called ion exchange.
-In ion exchange, water passes over a resin that attracts calcium and magnesium, then a brine solution rinse exchanges them for sodium.

 To completely alleviate the unwanted effects of hard water, this is the best and only solution.